Kenny Stills: Buffalo Bills

 On January 4, 2021, Stills was signed to the Buffalo Bills' practice squad.
 He was elevated to the active roster on January 23 for the AFC Championship against the Kansas City Chiefs, and reverted to the practice squad after the game.

 New Orleans Saints (second stint)

 Stills was signed to the Saints' practice squad on September 15, 2021.
 He was promoted to the active roster on October 9, 2021.
-In Week 9, against the Atlanta Falcons, he scored his first touchdown as a Saint on a eight-yard reception from Trevor Siemian.
+In Week 9, against the Atlanta Falcons, he scored his first touchdown as a Saint on an eight-yard reception from Trevor Siemian.
 He was released on December 7.
 Stills was re-signed to the Saints' active roster on December 10, 2021.
 He appeared in 13 games and recorded six receptions for 68 receiving yards and one receiving touchdown in the 2021 season.